salesforce/einstein-platform/documentation/cookbook/llm-open-connector-vertex.md

 Before beginning the implementation, review the following requirements.

 1. Google Cloud Account with appropriate permissions.
-   * Required project editor or equivalent roles.
+Required project editor or equivalent roles.

    :::note
    If you’re new to Google Cloud, new customers get $300 in free credits to run, test, and deploy workloads as of 02/11/2025.
    :::

 2. A Google Cloud project with billing enabled.
+   * On the project selector page in the Google Cloud console, select or create a Google Cloud project.
+   * Ensure that billing is enabled for your Google Cloud project.
 3. Google Cloud SDK (gcloud CLI).
-For installation instructions, see Install the gcloud CLI and Set up gcloud CLI.
-The cookbook walks through the following prerequisites.
+For installation instructions, see [Install the gcloud CLI](https://cloud.google.com/sdk/docs/install-sdk) and [Set up gcloud CLI](https://cloud.google.com/sdk/docs/initializing).
-   * On the project selector page in the Google Cloud console, select or create a Google Cloud project.
-   * Make sure that billing is enabled for your Google Cloud project.
-   * Review documentation for setting up Google Cloud SDK (gcloud CLI)[https://cloud.google.com/sdk/docs/install-sdk](https://cloud.google.com/sdk/docs/install-sdk).
 4. Python 3.9 or later.
 5. Access to Vertex AI.
 You may need to enable the Vertex AI API in your project via the Google Cloud Console if it's not already enabled.
-6. Enable all other APIs for this cookbook:
+6. Enable all APIs required for this cookbook:
       * Vertex AI API
       * Cloud Run API
       * Secret Manager API